Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 Petal Length ranges from 3.6cm to 6.9cm and *Iris virginica* has the longest petals and *Iris setosa* the shortest.
 Petal Width ranges from 0.1cm to 2.5cm with *Iris virginica* having the widest petals and *Iris setosa* the narrowest.

 It can be seen from the scatter plots that *Iris setosa* has characteristics that separate it from the other species both in terms of petal and sepal.
-It would therefore be relatively easy to identify *Iris setosa* from these two measurements. *Iris visginica* and *Iris versicolor* overlap considerably within the scatter plots and would need to be considered by looking at both petal and sepal.
+It would therefore be relatively easy to identify *Iris setosa* from these two measurements. *Iris virginica* and *Iris versicolor* overlap considerably within the scatter plots and would need to be considered by looking at both petal and sepal.

 The final part of my programme was a series of conditions/counts, the logic of these I envisaged might be able to do a prediction of flower species for entered measurements.
 My aspiration being to load in a new dataset with measurements and predict based on the iris dataset.
 However to do this would require realistic measurements as otherwise I would be predicting nonsense!
-So instead I have confined myself to the scenatio where someone chances upon an Iris (in their wedding flowers perhaps!!) and wants to know which species it belongs to!
+So instead I have confined myself to the scenario where someone chances upon an Iris (in their wedding flowers perhaps!!) and wants to know which species it belongs to!
 From looking at the analysis done by Patrick Hoey[13]it should be possible to create some conditions based on sepal length, petal length and petal width that would be a reasonable predictor.
 I attempted to do this and saved the code in the programme called predict.py. it is a very basic tool which would need further refining.

 Seaborn proved to be a very useful tool for plotting graphs and it easy to save output for use elsewhere - tools were embedded in the plots to do this.

-Whilst researching the dataset and the analysis and data visualization of it I came accross other's work on the iris dataset.
+Whilst researching the dataset and the analysis and data visualization of it I came across other's work on the iris dataset.
-Some sources I found particularly usefule were in websites: pybloggers.com[10], kaggle.com[11] and medium.com[12].
+Some sources I found particularly useful were in websites: pybloggers.com[10], kaggle.com[11] and medium.com[12].

 # References #
 [1] Fisher, R.A.
 (1936) The Use of Multiple Measurements in Taxonomic Problems.
 Annals of Eugenics, 7, 179-188.